The world’s most outrageous ice cream flavours

 Portland-based Fifty Licks is known for its unconventional, experimental flavours, though never for gimmicks – these creations are all about the taste.
 An enduring favourite is the mango sticky rice flavour, which features a jasmine rice and coconut milk ice cream base swirled through with Alphonso mango.
 Other unusual scoops on the menu include cornbread ice cream, which comes with chunks of cornbread and a drizzle of honey butter.

-24. Corn on the cob, Max and Mina's, New York
+27. Corn on the cob, Max and Mina's, New York, USA

 When summer rolls around, Max and Mina's starts cranking out corn-based ice cream.
-But they don't settle for plain ol' corn on the cob flavour.
-At Max and Mina's, they put corn into every conceivable cone.
+But it doesn't settle for plain ol' corn on the cob flavour.
+At Max and Mina's, corn is put into every conceivable cone.
 There's salted caramel corn, butter corn, pickled corn and chilli lime corn.
-And that's before they add corn to cookies 'n' cream and blueberry loaf cakes, as well as mixing it with dates, figs, cashews and peanut butter to make another tasty bake.
+And that's before it adds corn to cookies 'n' cream and blueberry loaf cakes, as well as mixing it with dates, figs, cashews and peanut butter to make another tasty bake.
 It's a cornucopia of corn-based goods – and customers look forward to it every year.

 Tin Pot Creamery's ice creams are available in grocery stores all over the US and the brand is known for its French-style creations.
 Classics such as mint chocolate chip and vanilla bean sit alongside matcha green tea and lavender with lemon-poppy cookies.
 Most innovative – and prettiest – of all is the delicate blue jasmine tea.
 It started as a limited-edition flavour, but was so popular it has been added to the ‘forever menu’.